-- See Figures 9 & 10 for combustion air and vent pipe roof and sidewall termination.
-(Roof termi nation is preferred) Combustion air and vent pipes must terminate together in same atmo spheric pressure zone as shown.
-Construction through which vent and air intake pipes may be installed is a maximum 24 inches, minimum 1/4" thickness. - Combustion air and vent pipe fittings must conform to American National Standards Insti tute (ANSI) standards and American Society for Testing and Materials (ASTM) standards D1784 (schedule-40 CPVC), D1785 (schedule-40 PVC), D2665 (PVC-DWV), D2241 (SDR-21 and SDR-26 PVC), D2661 (ABS-DWV), or F628 (schedule-40 ABS).
+- Refer to Combustion Air And Vent Pipe section that follows, also see Figures #9 & #10 for combustion air and vent pipe roof and sidewall termination.
+(Roof termination is preferred) Combustion air and vent pipes must terminate together in same atmo spheric pressure zone as shown.
+Construction through which vent and air intake pipes may be installed is a maximum 24 inches, minimum 1⁄4" thickness. - 2.
+Combustion air and vent pipe fittings must conform to American National Standards Institute (ANSI) standards and American Society for Testing and Materials (ASTM) standards D1784 (schedule-40 CPVC), D1785 (schedule-40 PVC), D2665 (PVC-DWV), D2241 (SDR-21 and SDR-26 PVC), D2661 (ABS-DWV), or F628 (schedule-40 ABS).
 Pipe cement and primer must conform to ASTM standards D2564 (PVC) or D2235 (ABS).

 In Canada construct all combustion air and vent pipes for this unit of CSA or ULC certified schedule-40 CPVC, schedule-40 PVC, PVC-DWV or ABS-DWV pipe and pipe cement.
 SDR pipe is NOT approved in Canada.
 3. Combustion air and vent piping connections on boiler are sized for 2" pipe.
 Any pipe size change (to 3") must be made outside of the boiler casing in a vertical run of pipe to allow for proper drainage of vent condensate.
-Due to potential for flue gas temperatures over 155°F, the first five (5) feet of vent pipe must be CPVC, the remaining vent pipe can be
+Due to potential for flue gas temperatures over 155°F, the first five (5) feet of vent pipe must be CPVC, the remaining vent pipe can be PVC.

-PVC.
 If any elbows are employed within the first 5 feet of vent, they must be CPVC too.
 Two (2) - 30" pieces of 2" CPVC pipe are furnished with the boiler.